AdiP84/Bug-Reports/README.md

 **Title**

-High page load time
+High webpage loading time

 **Description**

-The web page loading time is high.
+The webpage loading time is high.

 **Steps to reproduce**